The Best Acting Schools in Canada of 2025

 The Second City

-Drawing on the well-known work of The Second City and the many legendary performers who have played on its stages, the organization best known for its development of comedians and actors generally, the Second City has become the largest school of improvisation and sketch comedy in the world.
+Drawing on the well-known work the many legendary performers who have played on its stages, The Second City has become the largest school of improvisation and sketch comedy in the world.
 It first opened its doors in Canada in 1973 as a small comedy cabaret and has grown to become the first name in improv and comedy, with theaters and Training Centers in Chicago, Toronto, and Hollywood.
 Second City has been home to legends such as John Candy, Eugene Levy, Martin Short, Catherine O’Hara, Gilda Radner, Colin Mochrie and Mike Myers.

 Second City welcomes amateurs looking to try something new, and advanced players looking to hone their craft.
 The Second City Training Center offers classes both in person and online.
-It recently opened its new flagship 28,700-square-foot home in Toronto at One York Street in the heart of the entertainment district featuring three theatres, nine training centre studios for student classes and partner workshops.
+Its flagship 28,700-square-foot home in Toronto is at One York Street in the heart of the entertainment district, featuring three theatres and nine training centre studios for student classes and partner workshops.

 What You’ll Learn